bruceadams/get-release/README.md

 For more information on these outputs, see the [API Documentation](https://developer.github.com/v3/repos/releases/#response-4) for an example of what these outputs look like

 - `id`: The release ID
-- `html_url`: The URL users can navigate to in order to view the release. i.e. `https://github.com/octocat/Hello-World/releases/v1.0.0`
+- `html_url`: The URL users can navigate to in order to view the release.
+For example `https://github.com/octocat/Hello-World/releases/v1.0.0`
 - `upload_url`: The URL for uploading assets to the release, which could be used by GitHub Actions for additional uses, for example the [`@actions/upload-release-asset`](https://www.github.com/actions/upload-release-asset) GitHub Action
+- `tag_name`: The git tag associated with the release.
+For example: `v1.1.0`

 ### Example workflow